BEAM HOPPING IN 2 MINUTES

 Beam Hopping Emulator

 SatixFy’s beam hopping emulator is a complete four channel test bed.
-The emulator is based on its advanced SX-3000 SDR (Software Defined Radio) ASIC devices using the S-IDU circuit boards.
-The Emulator enables real time testing of Beam Hopping scenarios.
+The emulator constitute S-IDUs with SX-3000 SDR (Software Defined Radio) ASIC devices.
+This enables real time testing of Beam Hopping scenarios.

-The emulator is a tool for any satellite operator, payload manufacturer and ground equipment manufacturer who are developing a beam hopping product.
-It is also a helpful tool in supporting customer demonstration of beam hopping system advantages, such as:
+The emulator is a tool for any satellite operator, payload manufacturer and ground equipment manufacturer who is developing a beam hopping product.
+It’s also helpful in supporting customer demonstration of beam hopping system advantages, such as:

 - Service flexibility